AAA Editor Notes

 At Mickey's Toontown tour the homes of Mickey, Minnie, Donald, Goofy and Chip ‘n Dale.
 Ride Gadget's Go-Coaster, a miniature roller coaster made of oversize toys, and Roger Rabbit's Car Toon Spin, where cartoon cabs create an unpredictable chase.

 The Disneyland fireworks show lights up the park and includes projections upon multiple locations.
+You can also enter Mickey's dream at the Fantasmic! night show, which features music, entertainment and fireworks.

 Food is available.